Pratikpi/Study-Material/HLD/Ride-Sharing-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to match riders and drivers efficiently?
+### How to match riders and drivers efficiently?
+- Use geospatial indexing (e.g., Geohash, QuadTree) to quickly find nearby drivers.
+- Implement efficient search algorithms to minimize latency.
+- Consider driver availability, proximity, and estimated time to pickup.

-- How to track locations in real-time?
+### How to track locations in real-time?
+- Use GPS data from mobile devices.
+- Push frequent location updates from drivers and riders to the backend.
+- Use WebSockets or push notifications for low-latency updates.

-- How to scale for millions of users?
+### How to scale for millions of users?
+- Partition data and services by region or city.
+- Use distributed databases and caching.
+- Employ load balancers and auto-scaling infrastructure.

-- How to calculate ETA?
+### How to calculate ETA?
+- Use shortest path algorithms (like Dijkstra or A*) on real-time map data.
+- Factor in current traffic conditions and historical data.

-- How to handle payments securely?
+### How to handle payments securely?
+- Integrate with secure payment gateways (e.g., Stripe, PayPal).
+- Encrypt sensitive data in transit and at rest.
+- Follow PCI DSS compliance and best practices for fraud detection.

 ---